Frunez/CV/CV.md

 ### Hobbies

-Although I've decided to stop my pursuit of a career in graphic design, that hasn't stopped from experimenting creatively, and most recently I've delved into 3D graphics.
-I've played guitar for 9 years, and I love to produce my own music, inspired by the likes of Flying Lotus and many other artists across all genres.
-I also like to do some DIY because if I can make it myself, why buy it?
+Although I've decided to stop my pursuit of a career in graphic design, this hasn't stopped from experimenting.
+Most recently I have delved into 3D graphics.
+I've played guitar for 9 years, and I love to produce my own music.
+I am inspired by the likes of Flying Lotus and Radiohead, as well as many other artists across all genres.
+I also like to do DIY because I believe that if I can make something myself, then there really is no reason to buy it.